Last updated 15 Jul 2026, 18:51 UTC · updated through the trading day

 Home Depot Fear and Greed Index Today

-The Home Depot Fear and Greed Index today is 71/100, showing Greed.
+The Home Depot Fear and Greed Index today is 52/100, showing Neutral.
 CFGI measures current Home Depot market sentiment using live market data and proprietary behavioural models.

 Live Home Depot Fear and Greed Index